 A simple but gourmet option that goes great with any main dish.
 The roasted individual pieces of tender potatoes, sweet carrots and fresh zucchini, combined with a blend of garlic, thyme and rosemary, played up the natural sweetness and savory essence of the vegetables.
-Great for making weeknight dinners or holiday spreads!
+Great for weeknight dinners or holiday spreads!

 Why You’ll Love It: